mukarramali/bin/src/pages/posts/6-06-2018-android-deployment.md

 RUN apt-get -y install ruby
 RUN gem install trollop
 ```
-Trollop will be helpful in compile scripts, spicing the boring command line args.
+Trollop will be helpful in compiling scripts, spicing the boring command line args.

-We are using openjdk as base image for java environment.
-We have installed our sdk with version 27.
+We are using openjdk as base image for java environment and installed our sdk with version 27.
 You can change that accordingly.

 #### Building the image: